markdown-extended/manifest/mde-manifest.md

 format of output (such as PDF, OpenDocument etc).
 This is a major difference with the original John Gruber's Markdown parser, which only constructs HTML output.

+The rules we have tried to impose on us by writing these specifications are:

+-   to allow a writer to construct a content as rich as possible, without being so strict about notations ; some information MUST be writable after OR before a mark, with OR without a space separator etc. to let the writer free to concentrate on the content (more than on the rules themselves)
+-   to allow a reader to understand quite well the content intentions (the various marks roles) and, most important, to be able to read a content without having a big effort to deploy to ignore the various syntax's marks.

 ### A.2.
 Global construction {#A2}

 The master idea of Markdown is the **readability** of the content.
 Which means: if a reader has a Markdown file